federicacibardo-tech/seti-bench/README.md

    one (Qwen3.5-9B: 100% in viridis).
 Working in viridis matches the real-data colormap with no accuracy loss.

-2. **Recovery is limited by signal width, not SNR.** Candidate recovery is flat across SNR (differences within 2σ) but rises sharply with the signal's spectral width.
-The limiting factor is the number of pixels the signal occupies for the vision encoder, not its intensity.

-3. **Detection must be measured with a false-positive control.** In a fixed-width SNR-detectability test, four of seven models reach 100% recovery simply by answering "candidate" everywhere — they also flag 97–100% of pure-noise images.
+2. **Detection must be measured with a false-positive control.** In a fixed-width SNR-detectability test, four of seven models reach 100% recovery simply by answering "candidate" everywhere — they also flag 97–100% of pure-noise images.
    Only three models are genuine detectors: Qwen3.5-9B (threshold ~SNR 13, 0% false